 Diwali is also the time for some delicious treats and each year I try to share one or two with you.
 This year I have for you what is arguably India’s favorite storebought sweet: Kaju Katli.

-As easy as it is to make Kaju Katli in modern kitchens, most Indians back in the day I lived in India would buy it from halwais who sold them in glass-fronted shops.
+As easy as it is to make vegan Kaju Katli in modern kitchens, most Indians back in the day I lived in India would buy it from halwais who sold them in glass-fronted shops.
 The ivory-white Kaju Katli may have looked like the plain cousin amidst tiers of jewel-colored sweets, but in fact it was the belle of the ball.
 The one everyone wanted to take home and devour.

-It is hard to mess up Kaju Katli but there is one part where you do need to exercise some technique: the making of the sugar syrup.
+It is hard to mess up this vegan Kaju Katli but there is one part where you do need to exercise some technique: the making of the sugar syrup.
 Make it too thin and it will keep your katli from solidifying.
 Make it too thick and the burfi will harden up on you instead of staying soft and mellifluous, the way it should.

 Here’s the recipe.
 A glorious Diwali to all readers of Holy Cow!
 May your new year be sweet and filled with all of your favorite things.

 - 1 cup cashew nuts, powdered in a clean coffee grinder or blender with 1 tsp of cornstarch.
 You want a fine powder with no pieces of cashew in there.